algermissen/cassandra-ruby-sharded-workers/README.md

 A queue is realized as a collection of rows using a fraction of the due time as part of the row key.
 That way, messages are distributed across rows that become historic as time and processing advances.
-The deletion problem is solved by letting these rows expire some (longer) time after they must have been processed anyway.
+The deletion problem is solved by letting these rows expire some (longer) time beyond the time they must have been processed anyway (that is, when noone is interested in the messages anymore anyway)

-In order to achieve further distribution of messages and thus allow parallel processing a modulo-based shard is added to the rwo key.
+In order to achieve further distribution of messages and thus allow parallel processing a modulo-based shard is added to the row key.
 This shard is calculated based on the clock seconds of the due time:

     shard = due_time.sec % number_of_shards